mebusy/notes/dev_notes/OS.md

  - Goal of last couple of lectures:
     - What is the right abstraction for synchronizing threads that share memory?
+        - locks are kind of the lowest level primitive that we could ask for. and they don't really do a lot of things cleanly.
     - Want as high a level primitive as possible
  - Good primitives and practices important!
     - Since execution is not entirely sequential, really hard to find bugs, since they happen rarely